-Figure 8 shows that the number of unstable prefixes has changed since the start of 2018.
+Figure 9 shows that the number of unstable prefixes has changed since the start of 2018.
 From 2011 until the start of 2018 the number of unstable prefixes was tracking the total IPv6 table count, with some 10% of announced prefixes being updated each day.
 This jumped to 20% at the start of 2018.
 The high count of updated prefixes suggests a topology-based oscillation in one of the upstream feeds for this network that appears to affect a large subset of the total count of prefixes in the IPv6 routing table.
-This instability was partially addressed 2020 but has since returned in the latter months of 2020.
+This instability was addressed 2022, and the pattern for the past 24 months resembles the IPv4 network.
+The number of withdrawals per day has been relatively steady at around 10,000, and the number of daily updates between 60,000 to 100,000.

+Why did it take more than six years to address this issue with escalating instability in the IPv6 routing space?
 An issue with running two discrete routing systems within the Internet is that it is sometimes the case that operational attention remains fixated on the IPv4 routing system, while IPv6 is simply assumed to be working.
 Routing pathologies in the IPv6 network appear to remain unnoticed for many months, and for the end user level the dual stack environment simply masks the issues.
 Failure to connect in IPv6 is silently fixed in applications' Happy Eyeballs behaviour mode by rapidly switching to use IPv4 for the affected sessions when IPv6 reachability is impaired in some way.

-Figure 8 - Unstable IPv6 Prefix Count
+Figure 9 - Unstable IPv6 Prefix Count - log scale

-The average time to reach convergence has been unstable for the IPv6 network (Figure 9).
-The daily average of this convergence time ranges between 40 and 100 seconds across 2022.
+The average time to reach convergence has been unstable for the IPv6 network until late 2022.
+The daily average of this convergence time across 2023 has been stable, and for the first time for IPv6 is now comparable to the IPv4 convergence performance, ranging between 40 and 50 seconds (Figure 10).